Free Things to Do in Belarus

 Must-see spots that don't cost a penny.

-Mir Castle Park Free
+Mir Castle Grounds Free

 Free Cultural Experiences